Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Trapped-ion compilations using sparse

-The above result has a significant impact on the reduction of the number of \hising pulses in the compilation.
+These algorithms have a significant impact on the reduction of the number of \hising pulses in the compilation.
 This will be evident from our classical experiments that simply count these operations for the modified compilation.
-We further provide a variant of the \customnameref{alg: binary-decomposition}, called \customnameref{alg: exponential-decomposition}, which has a slightly worse theoretical dependence on $\epsilon$ but it provides a greater reduction in \hising pulses in experiments (see details in Appendix \ref{app:exp-decompose}).